Stop Overeating & Be Done With Dieting Forever

 The first rule of medicine is Do No Harm, so being a perfectionist does help to protect you from making mistakes.
 But you can also use perfectionism against yourself.
 Any perceived failure causes you to question your ability to practice medicine.
 You make a mistake at work and you're devastated.
 You question yourself and your abilities.
 Doubting yourself feels awful, so you eat because eating makes you feel better.

 As physicians, we never want to give up on our patients.
 That's why you spend time fighting with insurance companies and filling out endless paperwork to help your patients get what they need.
 But when it comes to binge eating, you need more than determination to fix it.
 You can be determined to eat healthy; determined to stick to your meal plan; determined not to buy junk food; determined to finally lose weight.
-None of this works because you can't stop binge eating simply by being determined.
+None of this works because you can't stop overeating simply by being determined.
 Instead, you need actual tools, a strategy, and support from a coach who understands because she has been there herself.

 HI!
 I'M TRINA.